-Nestled among the food emporia is miniature Bush Hall, with its rich red velvet drapes, majestic chandeliers and VIP-size upstairs bar with viewing gallery.
+Bush Hall, with its its rich red velvet drapes, majestic chandeliers and upstairs bar with viewing gallery is opulence in miniature.
 Such swagger for such a tiny place.
 This Sunday eve is Mixellaneous Melodies, and true to its name, it’s a very random mix of artists who play to a relaxed weekend crowd.
-Ozzie band Will Udall get into its stride with a nicely rocking set and this, combined with Will’s easy-going, chatty personality, give them an edge over the other early acts.
-Then came a moment where the evening suddenly shifted onto different plane as Phildel started her set.
+Ozzie band Will Udall get into its stride with a nicely rocking set and this, combined with Will’s easy-going, chatty personality, give him an edge over the other early acts.
+The next moment the evening suddenly shifts onto a different plane as Phildel starts her set.

-I’m glad I didn’t know much about Phildel before this gig, I had just read the bare bones of her backstory – a dark time during her childhood, during which for ten years she was forbidden to play music by her religious stepfather.
+I didn’t know much about Phildel before this gig.
+I had just read the bare bones of her backstory – a dark time during her childhood, during which for ten years she was forbidden to play music by her religious stepfather.
 This painful time has, naturally, proved a driving force for her music.

 It’s wonderful when you get the experience to see an artist who you are unfamiliar with, and be totally blown away by their performance.
 Phildel – half Irish and half Hong-Kong Chinese – possesses a voice both emotive and mesmerising, with an incredible warmth and great range.
 It would be difficult to pick favourite tracks, especially on first hearing, but I was entranced by Beside You and Storm Song from her new album The Disappearance of the Girl.

 Creating a strong visual narrative is of equal importance to the music and Phildel weaves a poetic, dreamy layer of magic and symbolism, redolent with natural imagery.
 Even for her short set tonight there are visual clues dotted here and there: an owl in the tangle of branches on the piano and a dramatic image of a wolf’s head on her dress.